JwanMardini/Sleep-Tracker/README.md

 ### Prerequirements:
 You have to have the following things installed on your computer:
 1. Java Development Kit (JDK): To develop and run JavaFX applications, you need to have JDK 8 or later versions installed on your computer.
-2. JavaFX SDK: You need to download and install the JavaFX SDK, which contains the necessary libraries and tools to build JavaFX applications.
 3. MySQL database: You need to have MySQL installed on your computer or server.
 You can download and install MySQL from the official website.
 4. IDE: You need an Integrated Development Environment (IDE) to write, test, and run your JavaFX application.
 Some popular IDEs for JavaFX development include IntelliJ IDEA, Eclipse, and NetBeans.